Kwenta/kwenta-state-log/kips/drafts/kip-61.md

 -
 -All on-chain actions will be dependent on the launch of Kwenta cross margin functionality, currently scheduled for launch in mid-October, and users may begin completing on-chain actions immediately following this launch.
 -
--Users will be able to claim OP tokens at a later date, which is dependent on the $KWENTA token launch and completion of the token claim UI.
+-Users will be able to claim OP tokens at a later date, which is dependent on the KWENTA token launch and completion of the token claim UI.
 -
 -**Disqualification**
 -